toyobayashi/emnapi-docs/src/guide/index.md

 In fact, `emnapi` should be slower and more expensive than `embind` for invoking binding function.
 But it still be worth to use when you highly expect to share the Node-API binding code.

+## Browser Compatibility

+Let's forget IE.

+`emnapi` JavaScript code is all ES5, but requires ES6 globals like `WeakMap`, and [some of APIs](/reference/list.html) requires `BigInt`, `WeakRef` and `FinalizationRegistry` which is very new in ECMA Standard, so if you are using those APIs, your code will not work on old browsers or old version Node.js.
+You can click the link to see which browsers support [WeakRef](https://www.caniuse.com/?search=WeakRef) 和 [FinalizationRegistry](https://www.caniuse.com/?search=FinalizationRegistry)。Taking Chrome as an example, the recommended target browser version is higher than Chrome 84.

 ## Is it ready for production?

 All Node.js official test passed!
 The functionality could be guaranteed.